chef/effortless/components/effortless-chef-io/effortless-audit.md

 ### Waivers

 With the release of scaffolding-chef-inspec version 0.16.0 (Linux) and version 0.18.0 (Windows) we have added the Chef InSpec waivers feature.
-This feature allows you to specify a control id's in your habtiat config that you would like to skip/waive.
+This feature allows you to specify a control id's in your habtitat config that you would like to skip/waive.

 1. Build and Effortless Audit profile and load it on your systems
 1. Create a waiver toml file like the below example